npm package discovery and stats viewer.

 btreemap

-There is one important way in which a BTreeMap is different from a Map.
-The design inspiration comes from database indexes that can enforce unique keys constraints or allow keys to have multiple related values.
-A BTreeMap can be similarly configured either way.
-When keys are unique, a BTreeMap effectively functions the same as a Map, with the added benefit of key sorting and range-based access.
-When keys are non-unique, each key can have an array of associated values, and this has several implications:
+There is one important way in which a BTreeMap differs from a Map.
+The design inspiration comes from database indexes, which can either enforce unique key constraints or allow keys to have multiple associated values.
+A BTreeMap can be configured either way.
+When keys are unique, a BTreeMap effectively functions like a Map with the added benefit of key sorting and range-based access.
+When keys are non-unique, each key can have an array of associated values.
+This has several implications:

-• The get method returns an array of values for a key, as opposed to returning a single value.
+• The get method always returns an array of values for a key (a single-element array when keys are unique).

-• The delete method removes the entire array of values associated with a key, as opposed to deleting just a single value.
+• The delete method removes the entire array of values associated with a key.

 • The values iterator yields a result for each individual element of a key's array of associated values.

-• The entries iterator yields a key/value pair for each individual element of a key's array of associated values, as opposed to a single key/value pair per key.
+• The entries iterator yields a [key, value] pair for each individual element of a key's array of associated values.

-• The forEach method, being based on the entries iterator, applies the supplied function to each individual element of a key's array of associated values.
+• The forEach method applies the supplied function to each individual element of a key's array of associated values.

 By default, a BTreeMap is configured for unique keys.